 the system gets loaded, while it may appear to work fine when not

-Humio supports different ways of authentication users.
-Read more in the dedicated Authentication Documentation.
+Humio supports different ways of authenticating users.
+Read more in the Authentication Documentation.

 PUBLIC_URL is the URL where the Humio instance is reachable from a browser.